KevinS78/pvzh-cardmaker/readme.md

 This script requires a reasonably up to date Python environment to function properly.
 I'm not good enough at Python to know exactly what versions are required, but following a reasonably recent tutorial for installing Python and PIL should do the job.

-I have only tested the program on macOS so there is a small chance that it doesn't work as expected on other systems.
+The script has been tested to run as expected on both macOS and Windows, but the UI may look different than in the sample screenshot.

 ## Requirements